akeneo/pim-helpcenter/content/updates/2020-06/2-option-screen-revamp.md

 # Better manage your attribute options
-::: meta-data type="Improvement" features="Attribute Options, Data Governance" available="late June" link-to-doc="../articles/manage-your-attributes.html#manage-simple-and-multi-selects-attribute-options"
+::: meta-data type="Improvement" features="Attribute Options, Productivity, Data Governance" available="late June" link-to-doc="../articles/manage-your-attributes.html#manage-simple-and-multi-selects-attribute-options"
 :::

 We have improved the `Attribute option screen` to make it easier to create or edit attribute options, since single and multi-select attributes are among the attributes you use the most.